 A back bet and a lay bet.

-Here’s my explanation of these bets using farm animals, for no apparent reason.
+Here’s our explanation of these bets using farm animals, for no apparent reason.

-Maybe I’ve been reading too many children’s books lately.
+Maybe we’ve been reading too many children’s books lately.

 Don’t worry if you don’t quite grasp the difference between a back and lay bet just yet.

 When you begin a free trial of Profit Accumulator, you will have unlimited access to five beginner tutorials.